 Face-to-face time with patients is incredibly valuable.
 It is during this time that many patients share important information regarding their current health status.
 It would be a shame to spend this time reviewing their past history and miss the opportunity to speak about their current concerns.
 Not only will you be missing out on critical patient information, but your patients will leave their appointment feeling frustrated and unheard.

 Even further, you could be sure to reschedule an appointment if it relies on delayed tests, screenings, or lab results.
-This may take more time on the front end, but it will save everyone’s time in the long run.
+This may take more time on the front end, but it will save everyone’s time in the long run and improve care coordination.

 Use your resources

-An association between the use of telehealth and cancer screening rates have a positive correlation.
 Although COVID-19 caused a decrease in the amount of patients receiving medical attention in-person, patients who used telehealth were still able to consult with medical professionals.
 This led to a higher likelihood of screenings for these patients when compared to those who didn’t make use of telehealth opportunities.
+The use of telehealth for virtual cancer screening rates has a positive correlation, meaning better patient outcomes.

 Connect with patients

-Allowing your patients to text you with any questions is a game-changer.
-Texting is such a ubiquitous tool, accessed by people everywhere that the majority of people make use of on a daily basis.
-Satisfy and engage patients in healthcare by being accessible.
+Allowing your patients to text you with any questions is a game-changer for engaging patients.
+Texting is such a ubiquitous tool, accessed by people everywhere, everyday.
+Engage patients in their own health, and improve health outcomes, just by being more accessible.

 Research from the University of Pennsylvania studied BIPOC patients who have a diagnosis of cardiovascular disease.
-The data revealed that these patients are far more likely to share their BP with a provider via text than through a patient portal.
+The data revealed that these patients are far more likely to share their blood pressure (BP) with a provider via text than through a patient portal.
 These findings emphasize the importance of using patient-preferred technology to communicate.

 Consistent communication opportunities also decrease the amount of unnecessary visits your patients will schedule.
 Rather than coming into the office, they can ask for recommendations or next steps via text.